vasilvestre/SyliusGridBundle/docs/field_types.md

 This column type works exactly the same way as *string*, but expects *DateTime* instance and outputs a formatted date and time string.

+Available options:
+* `format` - default is `Y:m:d H:i:s`, you can modify it with any supported format (see https://www.php.net/manual/en/datetime.format.php)
+* `timezone` - default is `%timezone%` parameter, null if such a parameter does not exist, you can modify it with any supported timezone (see https://www.php.net/manual/en/timezones.php)

 <details open><summary>Yaml</summary>

 ```yaml